SnoopWare/usbsnoop/README.md

 ## LEGAL

-This package is provided as is, no warranties are expressed or implied, no liability whatsoever is assumed, if this program burns down your house or puts your fish on fire, it's all your fault.
+This package is provided as is, no warranties are expressed or implied, no liability whatsoever is assumed.
+If this program burns down your house or puts your fish on fire, it's all your fault.